Re-G3X/ml-agents/README.md

 # Overlord ML-Agents Integration

-Ongoing integration of ML‑Agents for RL testing/development within the Overlord project.
-For the scientific protocol, persona definitions, reward design, curriculum schedules, and full experimental results, please refer to the accompanying paper.
+Integration of ML‑Agents for RL testing/development within the Overlord project.
+For the scientific protocol, persona definitions, reward design, curriculum schedules, and full experimental results, please refer to the accompanying paper (to be published).

 ## Tech Stack
 - **Unity Version:** 6000.3.11f1